ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">run</td>
 <td class="cDescription">Build and run a Ballerina program, a single BAL file, an entire project, or a previously-built program.
-For more information, see <a href="/swan-lake/learn/how-to-run-ballerina-programs">How to Run Ballerina Programs</a>.
+For more information, see <a href="/swan-lake/learn/running-ballerina-code">How to Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">test</td>
 <td class="cDescription">Run tests of a particular module or all the modules of a Ballerina project.
-For more information, see <a href="/swan-lake/learn/how-to-test-ballerina-code">How to Test Ballerina Code</a>.
+For more information, see <a href="/swan-lake/learn/testing-ballerina-code">Testing Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">doc</td>
 <td class="cDescription">Generate API documents for all public symbols of a Ballerina module or project.
-For more information, see <a href="/swan-lake/learn/how-to-document-ballerina-code">How to Document Ballerina Code</a>.
+For more information, see <a href="/swan-lake/learn/documenting-ballerina-code">Documenting Ballerina Code</a>.
 </td>
 </tr>
 <tr>